Last updated on March 18, 2025

 Better Than One | Illustration by Alex Konstad

 Whew.
-Glad this was typed and not spoken.
-I’m pretty sure I’ve been in lectures that would have taken less time.
-I hope you found this informative or at least that I’ve piqued your interest into trying some other color combos.
-If you’re a newer player, be sure to check out our beginner’s guide and grab our app Arena Tutor.
+Glad this was typed and not written out in cursive.
+I hope you found this informative or at least that I’ve piqued your interest in trying new color combos.
+If you’re a newer player, be sure to check out our beginner’s guide to Arena and grab our app Arena Tutor.

 Have you spotted something our list is missing?
 Do you have a question about how to better use the combos or some that you feel are underused in the current meta?
-Feel free to leave a comment below, or join us on our Discord server for a chat!
+Feel free to leave a comment, or join us on the Draftsim Discord server for a chat!

 Follow Draftsim for awesome articles and set updates: